mohanr/mohanr.github.io/_posts/2025-06-06-AdaptiveRadixTree.md

 3. The algorithm seems complicated and nodes can be added wrongly.
 But I am trying to test is as thoroughly as possible.
 4. My OCaml code is still improving.
 Loops I code seem to distract from the underlying logic.
 It should be more functional with proper comments.
+5. Almost all unused code is removed so that there are no compiler warnings.
+There are unused functions though.

 # Adaptive Radix Tree